Research Export Controls Procedure

 Policy code: RS2050

-Next review date: 29 January 2024
+Next review date: 22 July 2028

 Purpose

-This document outlines the responsibilities of Federation University staff and students in relation to Research Export Controls
+This document outlines the responsibilities of Federation University staff and students in relation to Research Export Controls.

 Federation University recognises that non-compliance with these laws can attract significant criminal penalties for individuals breaching the laws and provides training and information to promote compliance for researchers who may be affected by these laws.